 12. Too many value judgements / where’s your argument?

-Modern non-fiction, particularly in English, often begins with some meandering anecdote, followed by a load of facts (or quotes) from the last book the author read and concludes with some kind of vague and limited platitude, the whole thing revolving around I-me-mine.
+Modern non-fiction, particularly in English, usually begins with some meandering anecdote, followed by a load of facts (or quotes) from the last book the author read and concludes with some kind of vague and limited platitude, the whole thing revolving around I-me-mine.
 My approach is usually to begin with an impersonal value judgement—e.g. modern literature is intellectual polystyrene or postmodernism is a literal nightmare—and then explain the nature of whatever it is I’m looking at, how it came to be, what the consequences are and so on.
 What this means is that people who share the initial assertions are encouraged and interested, while those who don’t, complain that it’s all weightless and confused and saying nothing.
 And that’s as it should be.13

 13. Verbose / word salad